ildar-shaimordanov/kubecli/README.md

 the Tatar word meaning butterfly.

 When development became closer to finish and was almost ready for publishing I re-read some facts about "Kin-dza-dza!".
-Pepelats, another Plyukanian word, meaning a spaceship is originated from the Georgian word პეპელა /'pepela/ that is translated as butterfly.
+It recalled me another Plyukanian word, pepelats, meaning a spaceship.
+It's originated from the Georgian word პეპელა /'pepela/ that is translated as a butterfly.

 So, the circle has closed!
 Koo!